pennweb/pennweb.github.io/penn-in-the-news.md

 ### Items

-`items` is an array of JSON objects containing the news data.
+`items` is an array of JSON objects containing the Penn in the News data.
 Available fields are documented below.
 Each field is a `string` or `null`.

 Key|Value
 ---|---